canonical/ubuntu-core-docs/docs/how-to-guides/using-ubuntu-core.md

 [...]
 ```

-For more details on which snaps are included with Ubuntu Core, see [Snaps in Ubuntu Core](/explanation/core-elements/snaps-in-ubuntu-core).
+For more details on which snaps are included with Ubuntu Core, see {ref}`Snaps in Ubuntu Core <ref-snaps-in-ubuntu-core_snaps-in-ubuntu-core>`.

 Any snaps you manually install can be removed with the `snap remove` command: